OOFSKA/COM206-Final_project/README.md

 # Installation Details
-The user needs Pyside6 and a Python envrionment ready to use the application.
+The user needs Pyside6 and a Python envrionment ready to use this application.